esandoe/campster/docs/readme.md

 flask run --reload
 ```

+See also [Migrations](./migrations.md) for how to perform database migrations.

 ### Running the client 🌐📱

 You might want to open a new terminal for this? idk.